 Gross domestic product (GDP) is a monetary measure of the market value of all final goods and services manufactured in a time frame, often yearly or quarterly.
 Nominal GDP evaluations are commonly utilised to decide the economic performance of a whole country or a region and to make international comparisons.

 GDP (nominal) per capita does not, however, contemplate differences in the cost of living and inflation rates of the nations.
 Hence, using a basis of GDP per capita at the purchasing power parity (PPP) is possibly more functional when contrasting differences in living standards between countries.

-The welfare definition of economics is an effort by Alfred Marshall, an explorer neoclassical economist, to reanalyze his field of study.
+The definition of welfare in economics is an effort by Alfred Marshall, an explorer and a neoclassical economist, to reanalyse his field of study.
 This definition elucidates the stream of economic science to a larger study of humanity.
-Particularly, Marshall’s view is that economics studies all the pursuits that people take in order to attain economic welfare.
+Particularly, Marshall’s view is that the field of economics studies all the pursuits that people take in order to attain economic welfare.

-It gets allocated among the people as earnings (except for retained incomes).
-So we may be persuaded to treat higher degree of GDP of a nation as a hint of greater well being of the people of that nation (to account for cost price changes, we may take the value of real GDP instead of nominal GDP).
+It gets allocated among people as earnings (except for retained incomes).
+So, we may be persuaded to treat the higher degree of the GDP of a nation as a hint of a greater well-being of the people of that nation (to account for cost price changes, we may take the value of the real GDP instead of the nominal GDP).